 To be honest, emails are old school and insecure now.
 With client portals built into law practice management software (such as Legodesk), lawyers can easily interact with clients without going through the hassle of tracking the mail chain for important points or documents.

-As you interact with clients and take on more cases, you are bound to be swarmed with sensitive financial and personal documents of their clients.
+Lawyers are bound to be swarmed with sensitive financial and personal documents of their clients.
 And a briefcase or an office cupboard is certainly not a secure enough for you to store them.

 By using cloud storage, you can access all the relevant documents and your firm’s data directly from the device of your choice.
 With secure passwords and multi-factor authentication, you can allow access to only those whom you trust.

 As some additional cybersecurity measure, keep all your apps updated and avoid clicking on fishy ads or installing malware.
 Install a reputable anti-virus or enable a firewall.
 Most of the operating system running your devices prompt error messages whenever they suspect a cybersecurity breach.
 So, look out for those pop-ups.
 Remember, your actions define the security not only you but your clients’ data.

 Being a 21st-century lawyer means embracing technology and using it strategically to ensure your clients are happy.
 That’s why you need to be armed with the right tools.
 A legal case management software that utilizes cloud-computing can provide you with accessible multi-device tools to access client data, communicate with them, and automate case management on-the-go.